 I feel there is freedom and grace in this approach.
 We would not impose our Halloween views on others or say that if someone disagrees with us then we are right and they are wrong.
 As a family, there are battles that we would choose to fight and areas that we firmly believe are clearly right or clearly wrong according to the Bible.
 For us, this is not one of those issues.
 So, that is why we try to live in grace and freedom in this area and try to extend that to others as well.

 This is the simplest way I can describe how our family has decided to handle Halloween.
 For 364 days a year, we would allow our kids to dress up in costumes.
 We would allow our kids to eat candy or have a treat.
 We try to engage our neighbors and build community in our neighborhood.
 We try to be generous and friendly.
 Because we are responsible for shepherding the hearts of our children, we do set boundaries and standards for modesty.
 We try to protect our kids from gore and violence in the games they play and the shows they watch.
 As a husband and dad, I take seriously my role as “gatekeeper” in our home and pray regularly over our kids and our home.
 Since these are things my wife and I do every other day of the year, we don’t feel a need to change just because one day is labeled as Halloween.
 So, we have allowed our kids to dress up because we’ve found that our kids really enjoy dressing up in costumes.
 But, we do set standards for their costumes.
 We walk around our neighborhood and trick-or-treat because it allows our family to engage our neighbors and build relationships.
 We pass out candy and try to do it a little “over the top” because we want to be known as a generous and hospitable family in our neighborhood.
+We will try to have something for the adults in our neighborhood as well ... some hot cider, de-caf coffee, or something else they may enjoy.
 When our kids get back from trick-or-treating, we encourage them to swop and share candy with each other in an effort to help teach them how to interact with each other and do interpersonal relationships.
 And, on this day, just like every other, we pray for our kids.
 We pray over our kids.
-We trust that God is in control and so we seek to live in freedom and not fear.
+We trust that God is in control and so we seek to live in freedom, not fear.

 Again, this is simply how our family has decided to approach this.
 We certainly do not think our way is the “final authority” on how to handle this topic, but after discovering, discerning, and deciding, it’s how my wife and I have decided to lead our family.
 I hope it’s been a help to you as you shepherd and lead your family as well.